Checkpoint Docs

 Google Analytics 4

-This enables building GA4 audiences that exclude bot traffic and measuring true conversion rates.
+This lets you build GA4 audiences that exclude bot traffic and measure true conversion rates.

 Pixel vs Beacon